Diplomacy of the American Civil War: United States

-A major setback was that the United States had been alone among the world's maritime powers in not joining the 1856 Paris Declaration Respecting Maritime Law, which banned privateering, established that neutral ships with non-contraband goods were to be free from seizure in wartime, and that a naval blockade had to be effective to be legal (i.e., that a nation declaring a blockade must be able to enforce it in order for it to receive international acceptance).
+A major setback was that the United States had been alone among the world's maritime powers in not joining the 1856 Paris Declaration Respecting Maritime Law, which banned privateering, established that neutral ships with non-contraband goods were to be free from seizure in wartime, and that a naval blockade had to be effective to be legal (i.e., that a nation declaring a blockade must be able to enforce it for it to receive international acceptance).
 When the war began, the Confederacy commissioned privateers and used neutral ships as runners against the Union blockade of its ports.
 The Lincoln administration attempted to join the Paris Declaration in 1861 but was rebuffed by Great Britain and France, who accused the Union of trying to use European navies to wage maritime war against the Confederates.

 The occupation of New Orleans by major general Benjamin Butler in 1862 was another diplomatic liability for the Lincoln administration.
 Butler ordered to treat women who insulted federal troops "as women of the town plying their avocation", which was denounced by British prime minister Lord Palmerston, and also seized money and specie from the Dutch, French, Spanish, and Belgian consulates under claims that they were used to fund the Confederates.
 Lincoln sympathized with Butler but Seward advocated for his recall and to return all seized valuables as to not alienate European governments that might recognize the Confederacy.